 We can also provide cover over known risks discovered in the course of the conveyancing transaction for no additional premium.
 If a known risk is discovered, please contact our Underwriting Department for custom underwriting.

-In addition to covering actual loss suffered by the insured, Stewart Title has a duty to defend the insured’s title.
+In addition to covering actual loss suffered by the insured, Stewart Title may defend any challenge to the insured's title, including that part of any proceedings or court case, which is based on a Covered Risk under the Policy.
 Stewart Title will also cover all of the insured’s costs, legal fees and expenses if we need to defend their ownership.

-Further, Stewart Title will reimburse rental charges for an equivalent property if the insured cannot use the property as their home because of circumstances insured under the policy.
-The rental charges will continue to be reimbursed until the cause of the claim is resolved or until the insured is able to resume the use of the property as the principal place of residence (whichever is the earlier).
+Further, Stewart Title will reimburse reasonable rental charges for an equivalent property if the insured cannot use the property as their principal place of residence because of circumstances insured under the Policy.
+The reasonable rental charges will continue to be reimbursed until we settle the claim or until the insured is able to resume the use of the property as the principal place of residence (whichever is the earlier).

 Like all insurance policies, the Stewart Title policy excludes certain risks from cover.
 Some of these standard exclusions include: